Mithlesh-Navlakhe/Flask-vs-FastAPI/README.md

 # Flask-vs-FastAPI
 Understanding Flask vs FastAPI Web Framework.
 A comparison of two different RestAPI frameworks.

-# Introduction
+# IntroductionIn
-Being a Data Scientist does not end with Model Building, but working towards the next step, Model Deployment.
-Model Deployment is important to show your final results to others (or it could be your clients).
-This group of people might not understand coding and won’t understand by viewing your codes; they would prefer to view the final application, allowing them to view the results immediately.
-A common approach is to wrap your codes in a RestAPI and deploy them as a microservice.
+Flask is a popular micro framework for building web applications.
+Since it is a micro-framework, it is very easy to use and lacks most of the advanced functionality which is found in a full-fledged framework.
+Therefore, building a REST API in Flask is very simple.

 In this blog, I will introduce two different frameworks that can quickly set up web servers: Flask and FastAPI.
 Both Flask and FastAPI are frameworks that are used for building small-scale websites and applications.

 # Flask Framework
 Flask was released in 2010, a micro web framework written in python to support the deployment of web applications with a minimal amount of code.
 It is designed to be an easy setup, flexible and fast to deploy as a microservice.
 Flask is built on WSGI (Python Web Server Gateway Interface) whereby the server will tie up a worker for each request.
-Below is an example of deploying using Flask (This is an example of using a ‘GET’ method to get user inputs and insert the values into Google Big Query — this example is deployed on Google Cloud Run)
+Below is an example of deploying using Flask (This is an example of using a ‘GET’ method to get user inputs and return the sqaure of the input value)

 ![HTTP Methods](https://github.com/Mithlesh-Navlakhe/Flask-vs-FastAPI/blob/main/Asset/Snap026.png)